aws/aws-dotnet-deploy/site/content/docs/deployment-projects/cdk-project.md

 }
 ```

 The `var generatedRecipe = new Recipe(this, props.RecipeProps);` line of code creates all of the AWS resources from the `Generated` directory.
 Your customizations could create new AWS resources via CDK constructs before or after this line.
-Typically you would create new resourcces before this line if you want those resources to be connected to the resources defined in the `Recipe` type.
+Typically you would create new resources before this line if you want those resources to be connected to the resources defined in the `Recipe` type.
 If you need to create new resources that are connected to the resources defined in the `Recipe` then create them after this line.
 The instance of `Recipe` has public properties for all of the resources that were created in the `Recipe`.

 In this constructor a callback method called `CustomizeCDKProps` is setup.
 This callback method is called right before any constructs are created from the `Recipe`.
-This allows modifying the constructs property object before it is passed into the construct.
+This allows modifying the construct's property object before it is passed into the construct.

 The example below shows the `CustomizeCDKProps` callback that checks to see if the resource being created is the Beanstalk Environment.
-If it is cast the property object to the appropiate property object and then make whatever customizations operations needed.
+If it is, cast the property object to the appropriate property object and then make whatever customizations are needed.

 ```
 private void CustomizeCDKProps(CustomizePropsEventArgs<Recipe> evnt)